Glossary of Terms

 Electrician

-The team members of the electric crew work under the direction of the gaffer, setting up the lights.
+The team members of the electric crew work under the direction of the Gaffer, setting up the lights.

 FSO or FSA or Fireman